Zeami Motokiyo

 His father, Kan'ami Kiyotsugu, introduced him to Noh theater performance at a young age, and found that he was a skilled actor.
 Kan'ami was also skilled in acting and formed a family theater ensemble.
 As it grew in popularity, Zeami had the opportunity to perform in front of the Shōgun, Ashikaga Yoshimitsu.
-The Shōgun was impressed by the young actor and began to compose a love affair with him.
+The Shōgun was impressed by the young actor and began a close relationship with him.
+Although some think that due to the prevalence of exploration of male love in Noh plays that the two may have had an intimate relationship, the veracity of this has never truly been proven.
 Zeami was introduced to Yoshimitsu's court and was provided with an education in classical literature and philosophy while continuing to act.
 In 1374, Zeami received patronage and made acting his career.
 After the death of his father in 1385, he led the family troupe, a role in which he found greater success.

-Zeami mixed a variety of Classical and Modern themes in his writing, and made use of Japanese and Chinese traditions.
-He incorporated numerous themes of Zen Buddhism into his works and later commentators have debated the extent of his personal interest in Zen.
+Zeami mixed a variety of Classical and Modern themes in his writing and made use of Japanese and Chinese traditions.
+He incorporated numerous themes from Zen Buddhism into his works and later commentators have debated the extent of his personal interest in Zen.
 The exact number of plays that he wrote is unknown, but is likely to be between 30 and 50.
 He wrote many treatises about Noh, discussing the philosophy of performance.
-These treatises are the oldest known works on the philosophy of drama in Japanese literature, but did not see popular circulation until the 20th-century.
+These treatises are the oldest known works on the philosophy of drama in Japanese literature, but did not see popular circulation until the 20th century.

 After the death of Yoshimitsu, his successor Ashikaga Yoshimochi was less favorable to Zeami's drama.
 Zeami successfully sought out patronage from wealthy merchants and continued his career under their support.
 He became well-known and well-respected in Japanese society.
 Ashikaga Yoshinori became hostile toward Zeami after becoming Shōgun in 1429.
 Yoshinori held Zeami's nephew Onnami in high regard, and disagreed with Zeami's refusal to declare Onnami his successor as leader of his troupe.
 Possibly due to this disagreement, though a variety of competing theories have been advanced, Yoshinori sent Zeami into exile to Sado Island.
 After Yoshinori's death in 1441, Zeami returned to mainland Japan, where he died in 1443.